 During fiscal year 1997, the University issued \$25,000,000 of Health Services Facilities System Revenue Bonds Series 1997B.
-The bonds are variable rate bonds which bear interest at a rate determined weekly and paid monthly.
-Proceeds from the bonds were used to finance the costs of a new ambulatory care facility in Chicago, a medical office building in Rockford, Illinois and to pay costs incidental to the issuance of the bonds.
+The bonds were variable rate bonds which bore interest at a rate determined weekly.
+The remaining outstanding balance on the bonds was paid via an early redemption option executed in May 2024.